Fed raises U.S. interest rates, sees at least three more years of growth

 “The thing that folks were watching for, which they went ahead and did, was remove the word ‘accommodative’ in regard to their monetary policy,” said Michael Arone, chief investment strategist at State Street Global Advisors.

-“It does seem to potentially indicate they believe monetary policy is becoming less accommodative and getting more toward that neutral rate.”
+“It does seem to potentially indicate they believe monetary policy is becoming less accommodative and getting more towards that neutral rate.”

 Fed Chairman Jerome Powell said the removal of the wording, which had been a staple of the central bank’s guidance for financial markets and households for much of the past decade, did not signal a policy outlook change.